neargye-wg21/cstring-constexpr-proposal/papers/proposal.md

 ## D. Apply the constexpr to the analogs in <cwchar>

-As well as similar functions from <cstrings> for char, these functions from <cwchar> useful when working with wchar_t in constexpr.
+As well as similar functions from <cstrings> for char, these functions from <cwchar> are useful when working with wchar_t in constexpr.
 Note that we do not propose to constexprify the functons that touch global state or work with locales.

 # IV.
 Proposed wording